-Volunteer to be a "Volunteen" at the Detroit Zoo
+Archive: Volunteer to be a ‘Volunteen’ at the Detroit Zoo

-“This program is beneficial to teens who want to gain experience in teaching, team-building, leadership, problem-solving and other skills that will allow them to thrive in a professional environment,” said DZS Volunteer Services Manager Linda Denomme.
-“There are a limited number of positions, so interested candidates should apply right away.”
+“The Volunteen program is beneficial to teens who want to earn community service hours while working with a dynamic team from our education department and gain experience and skills that will allow them to thrive in a professional environment,” said DZS Volunteer Services Manager Linda Denomme.

-Potential “Volunteens” have until April 30 to submit an application.
-Teens selected for the program will be required to attend a day-long training session on June 16 and volunteer for a minimum of two week-long Summer Safari camp sessions.
+Volunteen candidates have until April 10 to submit an application for Zoo Corps and Counselor in Training positions.
+Teens chosen for the Zoo Corps program will be required to attend a training session from noon to 3 p.m. on Sunday, May 17, and devote a minimum of 20 hours of service during the 2015 calendar year.
+Counselors in Training must attend training from 1 to 4 p.m. on either Saturday, June 6, or Wednesday, June 17, and volunteer for a minimum of two week-long Summer Safari camp sessions.

 Visit www.detroitzoo.org and click on the “Volunteers” link for full descriptions of the Volunteen positions, orientation details and to download an application.
 For more information, call (248) 541-5717 ext.
 3802 or email firstname.lastname@example.org.